JoshZeisloft/JoshZeisloft.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final semester undergraduate student at the Georgia Institute of Technology, majoring in mechanical engineering and minoring in robotics.
 I am originally from Pittsburgh, PA and moved to Atlanta, Georgia in 2019.
-In my free time I enjoy lifting, rock climbing, travel and car restoration,
+In my free time I enjoy lifting, rock climbing, travel and car restoration.

 What I'm looking for
 ======